zenRRan/ChineseORL-with-Corpus-Translation/README.md

 ```
 validate_every = [n]
 ```
-In our training process, we set test every half epoch.
+In our training process, we test every half epoch.

 ## Chinese MPQA Corpus
 If you want to abtain the Chinese MPQA corpus, please email `zenrran@gmail.com` with your information (name, organization, and the purpose).